44 Corporate Retreats (That Are Actually Fun)

 20. Food + Drink

 Maximize the hours you have together by bringing in catering.
-Some of our fan favorites include Mexican, grilled cheese, and for a healthier spin, Mediterranean.
+Some of our fan favorite cuisines include Mexican, grilled cheese, and for a healthier spin, Mediterranean.

 21. Attire